derykmakgill/511/_posts/2020-01-23-dev-funding.md

 - **I would rather see one of the major businesses or miners completely absorb ABC as their employees or start their own node implementation.**  This still feels a bit too non-profity for me, too churchy.
 I don't want it to end up as some community fund that miners vote on, or as some sort of smart contract that pays out to devs.
 That might change as new details are hashed out so take all these concerns with a grain of salt.

+- **"...it doesn’t change the fact this plan has a giant “trust us” stuck to it currently."** I don't understand complaints like this.
+It is not 'our' money and never will be.
+It is miner money.
+They're free to make the choices they want with the money they're mining.
+They don't need to ask us to trust them.

 - **"[How will the Hong Kong coorporations be held accountable to the community](https://read.cash/@Jake/some-thoughts-questions-on-jiang-zhuoers-miner-funding-announcement-84549728)" is the wrong question.** It is not "community" money.
 It is miner money being made available for a very specific purpose.
 I'm not convinced they need to be transparent anymore than any normal business should be transparent.

 - **The scheme for playing the hashrate dynamics between BTC and BCH seems clever at first glance.** I'm curious whether or not it will work in practice and whether or not there will be any unintended consequences, but I think it's an interesting play to try to increase the difficulty on BTC right around the time of the halving.